chesters99/chesters99.githhub.io-src/content/theano_on_gpu.md

 ```
 You should get a response similar to:

-**Using gpu device 0: GeForce GTX 970 (CNMeM is enabled with initial size: 75.0% of memory, cuDNN not available)**
+`Using gpu device 0: GeForce GTX 970 (CNMeM is enabled with initial size: 75.0% of memory, cuDNN not available)`{: .red}

-####If you get this response, you're done.
-Nice job!
+**And if you get this response, you're done.
+Nice job!**